Cameyo & Dito Form Alliance to Deliver End-to-End Zero Trust Security for Ultra-Secure Workspaces

-CARY, N.C. and RESTON, Va., Feb.
-2, 2022 /PRNewswire-PRWeb/ -- To help organizations of all sizes protect against the increasing number of attacks targeting remote & hybrid workers, Cameyo and Dito have partnered to deliver an end-to-end Zero Trust security solution that provides secure workspaces in Google Cloud.
+RESTON, Va. and CARY, N.C., Feb.
+3, 2022 /PRNewswire-PRWeb/ -- To help organizations of all sizes protect against the increasing number of attacks targeting remote & hybrid workers, Cameyo and Dito have partnered to deliver an end-to-end Zero Trust security solution that provides secure workspaces in Google Cloud.

 Cameyo is the only cloud-native Virtual Application Delivery (VAD) platform built from the ground up with a Zero Trust security model at its foundation.
 And for more than a decade Dito has been a Google Strategic Security Partner, and one of just a handful of Google Cloud partners globally that has a Google Security Specialization.
 Together, the partners provide organizations with a holistic Zero Trust security solution that covers every technical and operational layer.
 Cameyo & Dito enable organizations to provide Cloud PCs to their people with secure productivity from anywhere while preventing potential threats, including external, internal, reputational, and regulatory.